Is engineering fulfilling? It’s up to you! Your sense of fulfillment hinges on your reasons for choosing the field in the first place.

 The switch from working at a local bank to SpaceX

-After sending out hundreds of resumes, he finally landed a job at SpaceX.
+Determined to find something better, he spent every spare moment searching for new job opportunities.
+After sending out hundreds of resumes, he finally scored a position at SpaceX.

 #4 Engineering pay

-Sure, if you check off factors #1 and #2, you can coast much longer than a normal person in a low-paying job.
-Also, the lower your lifestyle expectations are, the better you’ll cope.
+Sure, if you’ve nailed factors #1 and #2, you might last longer than most in a low-paying gig.
+Plus, the more modest your lifestyle expectations, the better you’ll cope.

 “Is engineering fulfilling” wrap up

-Is engineering fulfilling to you?
-What factors do you think most contribute to making engineering fulfilling?
-Also, what factors make engineering unfulfilling?
+Do you find engineering fulfilling?
+What factors do you think contribute most to making engineering fulfilling?
+And what factors make engineering unfulfilling?

 Featured Image Photo Credit: David Lusvardi (image cropped)

 Author Bio: Koosha started Engineer Calcs in 2019 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
 He has been working in the engineering and tech industry in California for well over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.